 – Is bupropion more likely to cause seizures than other antidepressants like SSRIs?

 – Is bupropion not appropriate for major depressive disorder with anxious features?

 – Is bupropion less likely to worsen the course of bipolar disorder than other antidepressants?

 – Does nortriptyline really have a therapeutic window?

 – Are TCAs really more effective than SSRIs?

 – Is vilazodone less likely to cause sexual dysfunction than the SSRIs?

 – Are second-generation (“atypical”) antipsychotics less likely to cause tardive dyskinesia than first-generation antipsychotics?

 – Is duloxetine more likely than other antidepressants to cause liver damage?

-Copyright © 2018, 2019 Simple and Practical Mental Health.
+Copyright © 2017 to 2019 Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.